-The total size of the computational domain is set by the parameters jpiglo, jpjglo and jpkdta in the i, j and k directions respectively.
+The total size of the computational domain is set by the parameters jpiglo, jpjglo and jpkglo in the i, j and k directions respectively.
 They are given as namelist variables in the namcfg namelist.
+Parameters jpi and jpj refer to the size of each processor subdomain when the code is run in parallel using domain decomposition

-FIGURE 4.3: Vertical integer indexing used in the FORTRAN code.
+Figure 4.3: Vertical integer indexing used in the FORTRAN code.
 Note that the k-axis is orientated downward.
 The dashed area indicates the cell in which variables contained in arrays have the same k-index.